galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 You can verify the installation by connecting to an Eclipse session, reconfiguring Galasa to point to the Galasa Ecosystem, and running the SimBank tests that are provided with Galasa.

-To reconfigure Galasa to point to the Galasa Ecosystem that you created, you need to edit the Bootstrap.
-The Bootstrap contains the information that Galasa needs to bring up a framework in the Eclipse environment to connect to an ecosystem.
+To reconfigure Galasa to point to the Galasa Ecosystem that you created, you need to edit the bootstrap.
+The bootstrap contains the information that Galasa needs to bring up a framework in the Eclipse environment to connect to an ecosystem.

-In Eclipse, you can edit the Bootstrap and run the SimBank tests by completing the following steps:
+In Eclipse, you can edit the bootstrap and run the SimBank tests by completing the following steps:

 1. Select *Eclipse > Preferences > Galasa*
 2. Update **Bootstrap URI** to point to the Bootstrap URL that is returned by running the ``` kubectl get GalasaEcosystem``` command.
 3. Apply and close the preferences.
 4. Select *Galasa > Submit tests to automation* option from the Eclipse menu.
 5. Select the four SimBank tests to run them in parallel and click *Finish*.
-5. Click the Galasa logo to view the status of test runs *U1*, *U2*, *U3*, and *U4*.
+5. Click the *Galasa* icon on the Eclipse toolbar to view the status of test runs *U1*, *U2*, *U3*, and *U4*.
 Valid values for the runs are *acknowledged*, *queued*, *allocated*, *running*, and *finished*.
 The tests run in parallel rather than consecutively.

 ### Troubleshooting